All Episodes

 I want to update you on the story.

-Remember this fourteen year old girl forced into a bathroom stall repeatedly and brutally raped in Rockville high school in Maryland by two illegal alien teenagers and those accused, one of which had a pending deportation order, were seventeen, eighteen years old, but under the district sanctuary uh policy, they were placed in ninth grade and a detailed and gruesome account of of this rape we have talked about in detail.
+But under the district sanctuary policy, they were placed in ninth grade in a detailed and gruesome account of this rape we have talked about in detail.

-Well, explain to me uh obviously did you see that the lawyers for these two illegal immigrants are claiming that this was consensual sex with the fourteen year old girl.
+Well, explain to me, obviously, did you see that the lawyers for these two illegal immigrants are claiming that this was consensual sex with the 14-year-old girl?

 What are the age consent laws?

-Well, you know, I I'm I'm definitely not an expert on those, but I can tell you that, you know, there is is no none of that supposed to be happening inside a school, let alone during school hours, where you have two people who are perpetrating this who dragged her into a bathroom stall, they're seventeen and eighteen, she's fourteen.
+Well, you know, I'm definitely not an expert on those, but I can tell you that, you know, there is no, none of that supposed to be happening inside a school, let alone during school hours when you have two people who are perpetrating this, who dragged her into a bathroom stall.

 There are so many layers here of how this is illegal.

-Okay, so now what what is your petition calling for?
+Okay, so now, what is your petition calling for?

-In fact, that's why these two uh suspects were considered freshmen.
+In fact, that's why these two suspects were considered freshmen.

 That's pretty unbelievable to me.